Icesito68/Port-Windows-11-Lge-devices/guide/English/1-partition.md

 ```

 #### Making ESP bootable
-> Replace "$" with your ESP partition number, usually 30 or 31
+> Replace "$" with your ESP partition number, which should be 30
 ```cmd
 set $ esp on
 ```